HuantWang/FUNDED_NISL/README.md

 ### Data Preprocessing

 To construct the AST, we use Soot for Java, ANTLR for Swift, PHP and joern for C/C++.

-The details are in EdgesGenerationAndDataPreprocess folders.
 #### c/c++

 ---
 For c/c++,we download different CWE types' datasets from [SARD](https://samate.nist.gov/SARD/search.php).

-Then we traverse all the source codes' AST nodes,which have been constructed by [cdt](http://www.eclipse.org/cdt/).While traversing, all nodes are numbered in sequence, and the relationship between different edges is obtained according to specific rules.
+Then we traverse all the source codes' AST nodes,which have been parsed by [cdt](http://www.eclipse.org/cdt/).While traversing, all nodes are numbered in sequence, and the relationship between different edges is obtained according to specific rules.

 With [joern](https://joern.io/), we can get all the control flows and data flows in the source code.